att-comdev/berth/README.md

   ConfigMap mounts with the same name and turning them into an ISO presented to the guest.

+FIXME ... this is all out of date ... someone needs to update this

 The startvm entry-point supports several environment variables:

 * `IMG_SOURCE` which is an http or https URL that contains a qcow2